 How Do Articles Get Picked up by Football Index?

 Football Index monitors the following news sites: Talksport, UEFA, The FA, ESPN, FIFA, Football League, Daily Mail, Daily Star, The Times, Telegraph, Independent, Express, Guardian, Metro, Daily Mirror, BBC, Football365, Goal.com, Huffington Post and Sky Sports.

 Each article published to an RSS feed from these publications generates a score, the more positive the article, the more points it (in theory) scores.

 The headline MUST include the players full name in the article including any special characters for it to be picked up by Football Index.

 The score from each article is aggregated per player to generate a daily MB score.
-Only the top 200 priced footballers at the end of that specific day are eligible to be scored on the Media Ranking.

 How Does the Scoring Work?

 It originated as a way to read sentiment from posts made by users on social media.

 AFINN-165 model contains a word list of 3382 words rated from the very negative (-5 score) to the very positive (+5 score).